dotnet/linker/src/linker/README.md

 That is compiled against the linker to `Foo.dll` assembly.

-You can let the linker know where this assembly is located by passing it's full path:
+To tell the linker where this assembly is located, you have to append its full path after two commas that separate the custom step's name from the custom assembly's path:

-`--custom-assembly D:\Bar\Foo.dll`
+`--custom-step [custom step],,[custom assembly]`

 You can now ask the linker to add the custom step at the end of the pipeline:

-`illinker --custom-step Foo.FooStep --custom-assembly D:\Bar\Foo.dll -a program.exe`
+`illinker --custom-step Foo.FooStep,,D:\Bar\Foo.dll`

 Or you can ask the linker to add it after a specific step:

-`illinker --custom-step MarkStep:Foo.FooStep --custom-assembly D:\Bar\Foo.dll -a program.exe`
+`illinker --custom-step +MarkStep:Foo.FooStep,,D:\Bar\Foo.dll -a program.exe`

 Or before a specific step:

-`illinker --custom-step Foo.FooStep:MarkStep --custom-assembly D:\Bar\Foo.dll -a program.exe`
+`illinker --custom-step -MarkStep:Foo.FooStep,,D:\Bar\Foo.dll -a program.exe`

 ## Mono specific options